Palem1988/blocknetdx-utils/README.md

 - **[Upcoming]** New feature.
 - **[Upcoming]** Various code improvements and cleanings.

--	Expanded coverage and improved existing test groups.
--	Improved logging: a) increased verbosity.  b) summary, when applicable, of failure and error counts (at the end of log file).
-- Higher entropy through parameter order and type randomnization.
-Note !
-Many unit tests now each generate a lot of subtests to shuffle out-of-bounds or garbage around the parameters ; therefore, the number of atomic tests will increase exponentially as you increase the number of unit tests you will run.
-- Revamped sequenced tests: better scaling by now leveraging directly the unit tests.

 - **Important !** The console will **wrongly** report assertion failures.
 You can safely ignore these.
 Only the log file will report the real assertions failures.
 This is due to exception chaining.